A Broadband DLCZ Quantum Memory in Room-Temperature Atoms: Discussion

-In the light of the fact that the off-resonance Raman process has been proven to be able to reach unit retrieval efficiency\cite{Reim2011}, we attribute the gap to be noise, limited read power and the mode mismatch of coupling Stokes and anti-Stokes photons.
-Another individual high-intensity pulse generator is needed to enable controlling the moment, frequency, bandwidth and intensity of the write and read pulse separately, which make it possible to optimise one without disturbing the other.
-As to memory retrieval efficiency itself, further improvement includes shaping the read pulse \cite{Novikova2008}, retrieval in backward direction \cite{Surmacz2008} and cavity enhancement\cite{Nunn2016}.
+The off-resonance Raman process has been proven to be able to reach unit retrieval efficiency \cite{Reim2011}.
+Our current retrieval efficiency conditional on registering a Stokes photon is around 10\%.
+We attribute the gap to the noise, the limited read pulse energy and the mode mismatch of coupling Stokes and anti-Stokes photons.
+It should be noticed that in our experiment a single pulse laser acts as both the write and read field.
+The stored photon has the chance to be retrieved instantaneously during the write process, which may set an upper limit for storage efficiency.
+However, the correlated coupling can be suppressed by employing two control lasers so that the momentum, frequency, bandwidth and intensity of the write and read pulse can be tuned individually, which makes it possible to optimize one without disturbing the other.
+Further improvements include increasing the read pulse energy \cite{Reim2011}, shaping the read pulse \cite{Novikova2008} and cavity enhancement \cite{Nunn2016}.

-Although the time bandwidth product has already been very high, the longer absolute lifetime means fewer quantum repeater nodes for a given quantum communication distance\cite{Briegel1998,Sangouard2011}.
-The dominant factor of decoherence mechanism in our current setup is motion induced loss, which may be solved by using a small-diameter cell to keep atoms always staying in the interaction region.
-Meanwhile anti-relaxation coating should be adopted to keep atomic polarisation during its collision with cell.
-The lifetimes of Zeeman populations and coherences in excess of 60 seconds has been reported \cite{Balabas2010}, making it promising with large space for realising longer storage lifetime.
+Although the time bandwidth product has already been very high, a longer absolute lifetime means fewer quantum repeater nodes for a given quantum communication distance \cite{Briegel1998,Sangouard2011}.
+The dominant factor of decoherence mechanism in our current setup is random motion induced loss, which may be solved by using a small-diameter cell to keep atoms always staying in the interaction region.
+Meanwhile anti-relaxation coating should be adopted to keep atomic polarization during its collision with the cell.
+The lifetime of Zeeman populations and coherences in excess of 60 seconds has been reported in \cite{Balabas2010}, making it potential for realizing longer storage lifetime (see Note 7 in Supplementary Information).

+Apart from quantum repeaters, more importantly, quantum memory enabled synchornization is crucial to build large-scale multi-photon and quantum entanglement states for quantum computing, quantum simulation and quantum metrology.
+Our quantum memory is more straightforward for experimental implementation (i.e. physically more scalable) and therefore suitable for such applications.

 In summary, we have demonstrated a broadband DLCZ quantum memory in room-temperature atoms.
-Low unconditional noise level, strong nonclassicality preserved among heralding photon and stored excitation, and large time bandwidth product and ability of operating at room temperature make far-off resonance DLCZ quantum memory promising for future scalable quantum technologies \cite{OBrien2009}, and promptly applicable in building large-scale quantum networks \cite{Kimble2008}.
+Low unconditional noise level, strong nonclassicality preserved among heralding photon and stored excitation, and large time bandwidth product and ability of operating at room temperature make FORD quantum memory promising for future scalable quantum technologies \cite{OBrien2009,Whiting2017}, and promptly applicable in building large-scale quantum networks \cite{Kimble2008}.